-When Jan's "Inner Voice" says "Watch my head spin!"
+One of Jan's inner voices says, "Watch my head spin!"

-The "Boss" tatoo that Alice sports on her arm during the final scene is the same one Tim Curry's character has.
+The "Boss" tattoo that Alice sports on her arm during the final scene is the same one Tim Curry's character has.

 When Marcia and Jan are modeling they play the theme from "Charlie's Angels"